wereretot/Fhgaacenc-Easy-Convert-Bash-Edition/README.md

 The script will create the necessary output and temporary folders if they don't exist.
 It will then iterate over the audio files in the current folder, converting any non-WAV files to WAV format using FFmpeg.
 Finally, it will compress the WAV files using fhgaacenc and save the compressed files in the output folder.

 Note: The script assumes that the input files have unique names.
 If an output file with the same name already exists, it will be overwritten.
+Also this program tries to use all of your threads to maximize conversion speed, to disable change the 'experimental_parallel_conversion' to 0 before runtime.
-License
+##License

 This script is licensed under the MIT License.